Mandate

 What We Monitor

-Community Impacts: Beyond displacement, corridor activities affect communities through environmental changes, economic disruption, security presence, and social transformation.
-We document both negative impacts requiring remedy and positive benefits requiring equitable distribution.
+Community Impacts: corridor activities affect communities through environmental change, economic disruption, security presence, and social transformation.
+The site treats community-impact claims as source-sensitive unless backed by attributable records.

 Our Methodology